-- (4) (Computing Betti Numbers) Compute the cohomology groups of S, its Betti numbers, its Euler-Poincaré characteristic etc.. - (5) (Computing Triangulations) Compute a semi-algebraic triangulation of S as well as, - (6) (Computing Regular Stratifications) compute a decomposition of S into semi-algebraic smooth pieces of various dimensions satisfying certain extra regularity conditions ( for example, Whitney conditions (a) and(b)).
+- (4) (Computing Betti Numbers) Compute the cohomology groups of S, its Betti numbers, its Euler-Poincaré characteristic etc.. - (5) (Computing Triangulations) Compute a semi-algebraic triangulation of S as well as,

+(6) (Computing Regular Stratifications) compute a partition of S into smooth semi-algebraic subsets of various dimensions satisfying certain extra regularity conditions (for example, Whitney conditions (a) and(b)).

 Definition 1.1 (Complexity).
-A typical input to the algorithms considered in this survey will be a set of polynomials with coefficients in an ordered ring D (which can be taken to be the ring generated by the coefficients of the input polynomials).
-By complexity of an algorithm we will mean the number of arithmetic operations (including comparisons) performed by the algorithm in the ring D. In case the input polynomials have integer coefficients with bounded bit-size, then we will often give the bit-complexity, which is the number of bit operations performed by the algorithm.
-We refer the reader to [17, Chapter 8] for a full discussion about the various measures of complexity.
+A typical input to the algorithms considered in this survey will be a set of polynomials with coefficients in an ordered domain D (which can be taken to be the ring generated by the coefficients of the input polynomials).
+By complexity of an algorithm we will mean the function whose argument is the size of the input to the algorithm, measured by the number of number of polynomials, their degrees, and the number of variables, and whose value is the supremum over all inputs of size equal to the argument, of the number of arithmetic operations (including comparisons) performed by the algorithm in the domain D. In case the input polynomials have integer coefficients with bounded bit-size, then we will often give the bit-complexity, which gives an upper bound on the number of bit operations performed by the algorithm.
+We refer the reader to [25, Chapter 8] for a full discussion about the various measures of complexity.